lukaskollmer/yo/docs/index.md

     =obj              -   Object File
     =none             -   None
   -g                  - Emit debug metadata
-  -o=<file>           - Write output to <file>
-  -print-ast          - Print the Abstract Syntax Tree -pygmentize         - Lex input, then print pygmentized HTML to stdout -run                - Run the generated executable after codegen -run-args=<string>  - Argv to be used when executing the produced binary.
-Implies -run -stdlib-root=<path> - Load stdlib modules from <path>, instead of using the bundled ones
+  -print-ast          - Print the Abstract Syntax Tree -pygmentize         - Lex input, then print pygmentized HTML to stdout -run                - Run the generated executable after codegen.
+Implies `--emit bin` -run-args=<string>  - Argv to be used when executing the produced binary.
+Implies `-run` -stdlib-root=<path> - Load stdlib modules from <path>, instead of using the bundled ones

 Generic Options: